-house cave parties.
 Things slid downhill in 106 A.D. when the Nabataeans got into a spat with the Roman Empire and were (eventually) forced to surrender.
-Shit didn’t help when in 363 A.D. a pair of very strong earthquakes rocked (no pun intended) the region, destroying many of the structures.
-By 700 A.D. the place was abandoned – left with wild goats just doing goat things on the mountainside.
+Shit didn’t help when in 363 A.D., a pair of powerful earthquakes rocked (no pun intended) the region, destroying many of the structures.
+By 700 A.D., Peta was abandoned, and only wild goats remained, left doing goat things.

-Tourism to the area increased from a few thousand people per year to almost 1 million people per year.
+Visitors to the area increased from a few thousand people per year to almost 1 million.
 The demand to see this ancient archaeological city was so high that the government had to step in and build additional infrastructure to support the tourism demand.

-Even with the increased infrastructure, hotels and nearby restaurants, getting to Petra is just as shitty as it was 2,000 years ago.
-It’s located almost half way between Amman and Aqaba on the eastern edge of the country – basically, there are no convenient places to fly to and no quick ways to get here.
-Your options are limited to driving or teleportation.
+Even with the increased infrastructure, hotels, and nearby restaurants, getting to Petra in Jordan is just as shitty as 2,000 years ago.
+It’s located halfway between Amman and Aqaba on the country’s western edge.
+There are no convenient places to fly to or quick ways to get here.

 - Obelisk Tomb